 Stone is a finite and hard-won natural resource.
 With its distinctive geographical personality, it offers a durable surface and textured palette.
 Over the years Retrouvius has saved stones from diverse buildings; entire concourse floors, office foyers, fireplaces and dead stock from stone masons’ yards…even a fishmonger’s slab.

-We currently have in stock some beautifully carved architectural elements.
-They can be used to add a flourish to tiled or panelled surfaces.
+We stock some beautifully carved architectural elements that can be used to add a flourish to tiled or panelled surfaces.

 As a kitchen splashback use much the same as you would any other tile – the exception being that stone tiles tend to be thicker and heavier.